Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 When there is snow, there is also cross-country skiing fun

-So as you can see, cross-country skiing will work on all the good swimming muscles starting with your core, shoulders, lats, triceps and ending with your legs.
-However, as any dryland activity, cross-country skiing also strengthens your ankle, which is not really ideal for swimming since your ankles need to be loose to create propulsion and eliminate drag.
+As with any dryland activity, cross-country skiing strengthens your ankles, which is not ideal for swimming since your ankles need to be loose to eliminate drag.

-Therefore, make sure you keep up with those stretches each time after you get done with skiing and before you go swimming.
+The rigid ski boot can cause your ankles to tighten up.
+Therefore, make sure you keep up with your ankle stretches each time you get done with skiing to maintain your flexibility.

 Swim Advice Topics

-How Can Cross-Country Skiing Improve Your Swimming?
-(Best Winter Cross Training For Swimmers) is part of the following categories: Dryland and is meant for swimmers in: Level 2 - Beginner, Level 3 - Intermediate
+Why Cross-Country Skiing is the Best Winter Cross-Training for Swimmers is part of the following categories: Dryland and is meant for swimmers in: Level 2 - Beginner, Level 3 - Intermediate

 Swimming articles you might also like: